kiran-vuksanaj/cocotb-xsim/README.md

 ## Cocotb + Vivado XSim

-Following closely in the footsteps of (/for now, a slightly indirect fork of) themperek's [cocotb-vivado](github.com/themperek/cocotb-vivado)
+Following closely in the footsteps of themperek's [cocotb-vivado](github.com/themperek/cocotb-vivado)

 ### Getting things running
 * make sure you have Python installed in such a way that libpython / the `<Python.h>` file exists; from `apt`, this might look like installing `python3-dev`.
 If you have cocotb running, this should already be handled.
-* make sure you have Vivado (2024.2 is what I've been building for) installed, and its paths etc. added to your terminal: you `.bashrc` might need a line like
+* make sure you have Vivado (2024.2 is what I've been building for) installed, and its paths etc. added to your terminal: your `.bashrc` might need a line like
 ``` sh
 source /tools/Xilinx/Vivado/2024.2/settings64.sh
 ```